andrewwhitten/awesome-salesforce-architect/README.md

 As an Architect it is good to keep your finger on the pulse of the industry

 * [Salesforce Sub-reddit](https://www.reddit.com/r/salesforce/) - completely unofficial, but monitored by Salesforce employees and free of marketing spin
+* [Salesforce Developer Sub-reddit](https://www.reddit.com/r/SalesforceDeveloper/) - less used than the main subreddit, but more appropriate for difficult technical questions
 * [SFDX Discord Server](https://sfxd.github.io/) -